poon919/bootcamp-projects/README.md

 # Data Science Bootcamp Projects
-Data Science Bootcamp by DataRockie
+This repository contains homeworks and projects in the Data Science Bootcamp by DataRockie

-Learned 10 topics in 4 months (in progress).
+### Learned 10 Topics

 - Spreadsheets
 - SQL Database